phpfontana/machine-learning/README.md

 # Machine Learning

-This repository provides notebook tutorials for implementing machine learning algorithms.
+This repository provides code tutorials for implementing machine learning algorithms.

 ## Table of Contents